All Saints Church, Lydd

 All Saints' Church, also known as Lydd Church or The Cathedral on the Marsh, is a church in Lydd, Kent, South East England.
 It belongs to the Diocese of Canterbury.
 All Saints is the longest parish church in Kent at 199 ft, and also has one of the tallest towers in the county at 132 ft.
-The church is thought to incorporate a small Romano-British basilica possibly built in the 5th century, though most of the current fabric is medieval.
-It was associated with local fraternities or guilds in the 15th century and could seat 1,000 people at a time.
+The church is thought to incorporate a small Romano-British basilica possibly built in the fifth century, though most of the current fabric is medieval.
+It was associated with local fraternities or guilds in the fifteenth century and could seat 1,000 people at a time.
 Severely damaged by World War II bombing, the church was subsequently restored and is now a Grade I listed building.